Managing AI privacy settings in Microsoft Edge

 • Limit Copilot to profiles that do not access internal systems.

-• Treat Journeys and automated actions as potential data exfiltration paths.
+• Treat Journeys and automated actions as possible data exfiltration paths.
 Avoid running them against intranet or sensitive sites.

-Edge still has the baseline browser privacy controls you expect.
-Use them in combination with Copilot settings.
+Edge still has the baseline privacy controls you would expect.
+Use them alongside Copilot settings.

 What to do, step by step:

-• Turn on tracking prevention at Strict for profiles that use Copilot.
-That reduces third-party data leaks.
+• Turn tracking prevention to Strict for profiles that use Copilot.
+That cuts down third-party leakage.

 • Enable Send “Do Not Track” and block third-party cookies for sensitive profiles.

-• Turn on site permissions audits.
-Review which sites have access to microphone, camera and clipboard, and revoke access where not strictly needed.
+• Review site permissions.
+Check which sites can use the microphone, camera and clipboard, then remove access where it is not needed.

 Network controls: